Stock events for Chegg, Inc. (CHGG)

 Ownership

-Chegg, Inc.'s ownership structure includes institutional, retail, and individual investors.
-Major institutional owners include Vanguard Group Inc., Acadian Asset Management Llc, Charles Schwab Investment Management Inc., Arrowstreet Capital, Limited Partnership, BlackRock, Inc., Millennium Management Llc, Morgan Stanley, Quinn Opportunity Partners LLC, and Renaissance Technologies Llc.
-Key individual owners and insiders include Daniel Rosensweig, Insight Venture Partners VI LP, and Kleiner Perkins Caufield Byers XIII LLC.
+Chegg, Inc.'s ownership structure includes institutional investors holding approximately 47.12% to 50.09% of the company's shares.
+Major institutional owners include Vanguard Group Inc, Acadian Asset Management Llc, Charles Schwab Investment Management Inc, Arrowstreet Capital, Limited Partnership, Renaissance Technologies Llc, Morgan Stanley, Quinn Opportunity Partners LLC, BlackRock, Inc., and Millennium Management Llc.
+Insider ownership accounts for roughly 49.72% of Chegg's stock, while retail investors hold about 3.16%.
+Among the largest individual shareholders are Insight Venture Partners VI LP (8.28%), Kleiner Perkins Caufield Byers XIII LLC (7.13%), and Daniel Rosensweig (6.96%).

 Ask Our Expert AI Analyst